opensecuritycontroller/opensecuritycontroller.org/tutorials/openstack_workload.md

 *OpenStack Instances*

 #### Validating Network Redirection
-In the case of using the dummy CirrOS image, when a policy is bound to a security group, no virtual machine can communicate to the protected virtual machine - the `VICTIM` - and any network traffic directed to the `VICTIM` will be intercepted by the **Distributed Appliance Instance** on the `INSPECTION NETWORK`.
-This is the expected behavior for the CirrOS image which implements a dummy behavior that always blocks traffic to the protected virtual machines.
-Let's take a look at the network traffic flow observed through the **Distributed Appliance Instance** when the security group is bound and when it is not bound.
+When using the dummy CirrOS image and when a policy is bound to a security group, no virtual machine can communicate to the protected virtual machine (the `VICTIM`).
+Any network traffic directed to the `VICTIM` will be intercepted by the **Distributed Appliance Instance** on the `INSPECTION NETWORK`.
+This behavior is expected for the CirrOS image, which implements a dummy behavior that always blocks traffic to the protected virtual machines.
+The following provides an example of the network traffic flow observed through the **Distributed Appliance Instance**, when the security group is both bound and unbound.

 * On OSC, ensure that the security group is [bound](#8.-bind-security-group).
 * In the **Overview** tab for the `VICTIM`, note the `MANAGEMENT NETWORK` IP address.
 The `ATTACKER` will attempt to send an HTTP request to this address.
-* * On OpenStack, navigate to **Project** > **Compute** > **Instances** and open the `ATTACKER` and **Distributed Appliance** instances in different browser tabs and ensure the `VICTIM` is powered on.
+* On OpenStack, navigate to **Project** > **Compute** > **Instances**, and then open the `ATTACKER` and **Distributed Appliance** instances in different browser tabs.
+Ensure the `VICTIM` is powered on.
 * Switch to the **Console** view for both the `ATTACKER` and **Distributed Appliance** instances.
-* From the `ATTACKER` console, send an HTTP request to the `VICTIM`, for example, use the command: `wget <VICTIM IP ADDRESS>`.
+* From the `ATTACKER` console, send an HTTP request to the `VICTIM`.
+For example, use the command: `wget <VICTIM IP ADDRESS>`.
 Note that there should be no connection.
 * From the **Distributed Appliance** console:
 	* From the command line, enter `sudo ip link set eth1 up`.
 	* Enter `sudo tcpdump -i eth1`.